kaianuar/mcp-server-guide/examples/python-minimal/README.md

 *   **Tools:**
     *   `calculate`: A synchronous tool performing arithmetic.
     *   `fetch-json`: An asynchronous tool fetching JSON from a URL, demonstrating error handling via exceptions.
+    *   `creative_response`: Generates a creative text response based on a prompt, with randomness controlled by a `temperature` parameter.
 *   **Input Validation:** Uses [Pydantic](https://docs.pydantic.dev/) models to define and validate input schemas for tools (like `fetch-json`).
 *   **Resources:**
     *   `hello`: A static resource providing plain text.